 - a.
 The Chairperson shall be elected by a majority vote at the May meeting of each year following the election of new members. - b.
-The Chairperson will prepare the agenda, convene and preside at meetings, and communicate decisions to the Senate. - c.
-The Chairperson position carries three (3) credits of reassigned time. - d.
-It is suggested that the current vice chair become the chairperson for the following year.
+The Chairperson will prepare the agenda, convene, and preside at meetings, communicate decisions to the Senate.